Formal category theory in augmented virtual double categories: Yoneda morphisms

+Let $\map\yon A{\ps A}$ be a weak Yoneda morphism.
+The proposition below uses the previous lemma to describe the functoriality of the assignment $J \mapsto \cur J$ (\defref{yoneda embedding}), showing also that the resulting functor is an equivalence if and only if $\yon$ admits nullary restrictions (\defref{yoneda embedding}).

+In stating the proposition we use the following two notions of slice category in an augmented virtual double category $\K$.
+Given an object $A$ of $\K$ the \emph{horizontal slice category} $A \hs \K$ has as objects horizontal morphisms $\hmap JAB$ and as morphisms $J \to K$ cells $\phi$ of the form as on the left below.
+Fixing a target $B$ in $\K$ we denote by $H(\K)(A, B) \subseteq A \hs \K$ the subcategory generated by morphisms $J \to K$ with vertical target $s = \id_B$.
+Next recall that $\K$ contains a $2$"/category $V(\K)$ of vertical morphisms (\augexref{1.5}).
+Given an object $P$ of $\K$ we denote by $V(\K) \slash P$ the \emph{lax slice category} consisting of vertical morphisms $\map gAP$ as objects and cells $\psi$ of the form as on the right below as morphisms $g \to h$; see e.g.\ Section I,2.5 of \cite{Gray74} for the more general notion of ``lax comma $2$"/category'' (therein called ``$2$"/comma category'').
+Notice that $V(\K) \slash P$ contains the hom"/categories $V(\K)(A, P)$ as subcategories.

 \begin{proposition} Let $\map\yon A{\ps A}$ be a weak Yoneda morphism in an augmented virtual double category $\K$.
-Choosing for each $\hmap JAB$ a morphism $\map{\cur J}B{\ps A}$ as in the Yoneda axiom (\defref{yoneda embedding}) induces full and faithful functors
+Choosing for each $\hmap JAB$ a morphism $\map{\cur J}B{\ps A}$ as in the Yoneda axiom (\defref{yoneda embedding}) induces a full and faithful functor